ArduPilot/ardupilot_wiki/common/source/docs/common-foxeerf405v2.rst

 -  **Interfaces**

-   -  9x PWM outputs (9th pwm output is for NeoPixel LED string via the LED pad)
+   -  10x PWM outputs (9th pwm output is for NeoPixel LED string via the LED pad, 10th is labeled SER)
    -  1x RC input
    -  6x UARTs/serial for GPS and other peripherals
    -  1x I2C port for external compass